So the first stop on my travels was Ubud in Bali, not a surprising destination for a traveller in Indonesia.

-The villas looked fantastic, decorated in beautiful plants and greenery.
+The villas looked fantastic, decorated with beautiful plants and greenery.
 They had a swimming overlooking a rice field and the rooms were massive and for such a great price.

-The rooms was so big as you can see from the picture below.
+The rooms were so big as you can see from the picture below.
 The bed was huge and cosy and the shower water was always hot, what more do you need.

-What I loved was each day there was turn down service where fresh towels were left if requested, the bed was made and 2 bottles of water were left.
+What I loved was each day there was a turndown service where fresh towels were left if requested, the bed was made and 2 bottles of water were left.
 Such a nice little touch with the water.

 The resort is just outside of the centre of Ubud so you probably could walk to it but I didn’t.
 It’s was no more than a 5-minute drive from the resort costing 70,000IDR (£3.90*) each way.